-Guitar I is offered to the student who wishes to learn how the guitar has influenced the history of popular music and to play the guitar for his or her own personal growth.
-Designed for students who have no previous musical experience, Guitar I will focus on teaching the basics of music history and guitar playing, including reading notes and rhythms, notes on the guitar strings, proper finger techniques, care and maintenance of the musical instrument, and basic music theory.
+Guitar I is offered to the student who wishes to learn how to play the guitar for his or her own personal growth.
+Designed for students who have no previous musical experience, Guitar I will focus on teaching the basics of guitar playing, including reading notes and rhythms, notes on the guitar strings, proper finger techniques, care and maintenance of the musical instrument, and basic music theory.
 (Prerequisite: None)